Interview with Actress Kirin Kiki

 Do you have a favorite director that you've worked with over the course of your career?

-Everybody that I've worked with has had good things and things that made me think, 'hmm ... not quite ready yet.'
+Everybody that I've worked with has had good things and things that made me think, 'Hmm ... not quite ready yet.'
 I've never met anyone who's perfect (myself included) and has everything.

-I would say ...
+I would say...
 I've lived to the fullest and in the best ways that I could.
 I'm okay; I wouldn't take someone up on that offer.
-I feel like it would be too much of a bother to other people ...
+I feel like it would be too much of a bother to other people...
 I'd be a nuisance.

 I relate very much to that response.
-I read in another interview that you said you feel like movies have has only become a real passion/focus for you in the past 10 years or so.
+I read in another interview that you said you feel like movies have only become a real passion/focus for you in the past 10 years or so.
 Why is that?

 There wasn't really a change where I just started to suddenly like movies, but it's true that in the past 10 years, I've only been working on them.
 Up until then, I was doing a wide range of jobs, mainly TV.
 Around the time I got cancer, I decided that I needed to do a job that was much more slowly paced, so I decided to do only movies and say 'no' to any TV offers.
 Since then, I've just been working on projects one at a time.
 By doing this, I was able to actually make it to New York [for Japan Cuts].

-In the American film industry, it's tough for women past the age of forty to find a variety roles and I think actresses often feel typecast as they age.
+In the American film industry, it's tough for women past the age of forty to find a variety of roles and I think actresses often feel typecast as they age.
 Is this something that you've found to be true with the Japanese film industry?

 When you think about this many humans living today, there's no way that we're all the same.
 So to me, to hear you talk about one kind of acting that's available for female actors here, is very mysterious.

 I think I understand what you're saying.
-There are definitely different approaches to all characters ... even if you've played the same type over-and-over again, it's not like it's the same every time.
+There are definitely different approaches to all characters...
+Even if you've played the same type over-and-over again, it's not like it's the same every time.

 When I was younger, I just assumed that you mature with age.
 When younger people look at older people, they see them in that one way.
 Now that I am older, I've realized that just because you get older, you don't necessarily mature.
 There are plenty of old people who don't mature at all.
 There's a whole range of old people out there.

 That's a good point!
-I don't know if this an appropriate question to ask and it's kind of a weird segue, but do you have any opinions on the afterlife?
+I don't know if this is an appropriate question to ask and it's kind of a weird segue, but do you have any opinions on the afterlife?

 Regarding the afterlife, there is the Buddhist idea of rebirth.
 Right now, my soul is in this body and this body is Kirin Kiki.
 After this body is used up and death comes around, that soul and spirit moves on and reappears.
 I don't see death as an end.

-That's the only religioius philosophy that appeals to me.
 Since you're at the Japan Cuts festival right now, I feel like I should ask you about it.
 Have you seen any of the films on the slate?

-I've seen "Radiance" by Naomi Kawase, but that might be it.
+I've seen "Radiance" (2017) by Naomi Kawase, but that might be it.

 Masatoshi Nagase and Ayame Misaki in "Radiance."